marceloicampos/desafio-react-nextjs/README.md

 -------------------------------------------------------------------------

-Now the static tima fica parado no tempo da construção e quando atualizamos a página só dá atualização do tempo dinâmico no front end
+Now the static time is stopped at build time and when we update the page it only updates the dynamic time at the front end

 Podemos confirmar o dito acima inserindo log de console no código fonte do time.js